Campus Tours and Information Sessions

 Special Group Tours

-While the general public should register for our regularly scheduled campus tours (above), Pomona College offers hour-long private tours for high school groups, community college groups, educational partnership organizations, youth groups and third-party vendors with chaperoned students.
+While the general public should register for our regularly scheduled campus tours, Pomona College offers hour-long private tours for high school groups, community college groups, educational partnership organizations, youth groups and third-party vendors with chaperoned students.
 We can only accommodate groups of 30 people or less, and students must be high-school-aged or older.
-Groups of 10 or fewer students are asked to register for a general, public tour.
-Special group tours are available only on weekdays: at 9 a.m. and 1 p.m. during the academic year and at 10 a.m. during the summer.
+Please visit our Private Group Tour page for more information.

 Visitors who may need accommodations while visiting campus (wheelchairs, interpreters, parking, etc.) are encouraged to contact us at least one week before a visit.
 We strive to make every visitor's experience as comfortable as possible.

 While we do not schedule on-campus interviews, we always welcome the chance to speak with you and your family informally on campus or respond to your emails with information or insider tidbits.
 Look up your admissions officer, so you can address him or her by something other than "hey you!"